-- 1. Assemble your CIT.
+- 1. Assemble your CIT and get support from local leaders.

 - 2. Choose your focus behaviors.

 - 3. Select your sample for data collection.

 - 4. Create a schedule.

 - 5. Arrange logistics.

 - 6. Plan for ethical review and training.

 Once you complete Step 1, you will be ready to implement the tools in your selected facilities.